Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 The core step is sketched in Fig. \ref{VQE}.
-First, the trail state is initialized as the Hartree-Fock wavefunction.
+First, the trail state is initialized as Hartree-Fock wave function.
 Simply speaking, for the molecular system with electronic spin-orbits, the Hartree-Fock state can be represented as $\ket{0\dots 0 1\dots 1}$, where $\ket{0}$ denotes empty orbit and $\ket{1}$ denotes occupied orbit.
-Then, this state goes into the parameterized ansatzes (circuits) for evolving.
-All the parameters $\vec{\theta}$ (in Fig. \ref{VQE}) of the ansatzes could be initialized randomly or by some specific methods to alleviate the suffering from barren plateaus.
-When the trial wave function $\ket{\varphi({\vec{\theta}})}$ is obtained, it must be rotated into the Z basis (computational basis) for measurements.
-In terms of the expectation value on each component (\cref{VQE-expectation}), we can get the total expectation $\langle{H}\rangle$ by weighted summation \cref{VQE-Hamiltonian}.
-Based on the $\langle{H}\rangle$ computed, we update the ansatz parameters using a certain optimization strategy and begin a new iteration until obtaining $\min\limits_{{{\vec{\theta}}}}\langle{H}\rangle$.
+Then, this state goes into the parameterized devices (circuits) for evolving.
+All the parameters $\vec{\theta}$ of the devices is initialized randomly or by some specific methods to alleviate the suffering from barren plateaus in Fig. \ref{VQE}.
+When trial wave function $\ket{\varphi({\vec{\theta}})}$ is obtained, it is rotated into basis Z (computational basis) for measurements.
+In terms of the expectation value on each component in \cref{VQE-expectation}, we can get the total expectation $\langle{H}\rangle$ by weighted summation \cref{VQE-Hamiltonian}.
+Based on $\langle{H}\rangle$ obtained, we update the device parameters using a certain optimization strategy and begin a new iteration until obtaining $\min\limits_{{{\vec{\theta}}}}\langle{H}\rangle$,

 \emph{Step 3 -- Post-process}